Dan-Air: Beginning

 Dan-Air's parent Davies and Newman had been engaged in shipbroking in the City of London since 1922.
 It subsequently diversified into air charter broking from an office at London's Baltic Mercantile and Shipping Exchange.
 Amongst Davies and Newman's clients for whom it acted as an air charter broker was a small airline called Meredith Air Transport.
 Meredith was formed in 1952 as a small ad hoc charter operator and flew a single Douglas DC-3 out of Southend Airport, where it also had its head office.
 When Meredith's only aircraft suffered a mishap while taking off from Jerusalem's Atarot Airport on Christmas Eve 1952 that damaged the aircraft's tailwheel, this caused major disruption to the company's business.
 As a result, Meredith soon found itself in financial difficulties.
 Davies and Newman agreed to take a debenture on Meredith's aircraft in return for extending financial assistance.
 When Meredith's financial problems worsened and the debenture became due for repayment, Davies & Newman took over the aircraft together with a six-month contract to operate a series of charter flights between Southend and West Berlin's Tempelhof Airport that formed part of the second Little Berlin Airlift.

-Dan-Air began commercial air services in the United Kingdom in May 1953 with the aircraft it had taken over from Meredith Air Transport, a single Douglas DC-3 bearing the registration G-AMSU.
+Dan-Air began commercial air services in the UK in May 1953 with the aircraft it had taken over from Meredith Air Transport, a single Douglas DC-3 bearing the registration G-AMSU.
 The fledgling airline received its air operator's certificate on 23 May 1953.

 Dan-Air derived its name from its parent's initials, Davies, And, Newman.
 The company was incorporated on 21 May 1953 as Dan Air Services Limited, with a capital of £5,000.
 To emphasise that this was a British rather than a Danish company, the airline's aircraft displayed the suffix "London" with the Dan-Air name on both sides of the fuselage.
 This convention was followed until a year before Dan-Air's takeover by British Airways, when the "London" suffix was dropped from fuselage titles.

 Dan-Air's first commercial service – an ad hoc charter flight from Southend via Manchester to Shannon – occurred in June 1953.
 Operations initially continued from Meredith's old base at Southend Airport, where Meredith managed Dan-Air's operations for the first six months.
 (Following the end of Meredith's contract to manage Dan-Air's operations at Southend, Meredith Air Transport changed its name to African Air Safaris on 29 November 1954.)